andreyjcao/RPl-Dorian-Ida/data/metadata/metadata_template.md

-- `Title`: Twitter Data (Dorian_raw)
+- `Title`: X/Twitter Data (Ida)
-- `Abstract`: Brief description of the data source
+- `Abstract`: Tweet data during Hurricane Ida (2021)
-- `Spatial Coverage`: Specify the geographic extent of your study.
+- `Spatial Coverage`:  United States?
+Specify the geographic extent of your study.
 This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Resolution`: GPS coordinates?
+Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: GPS?
+Specify the geographic or projected coordinate system for the study
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
+- `Temporal Coverage`: 2021-08-29 to 2021-09-10
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
+- `Temporal Resolution`: Tweets are measured to the second (day hour:minute:second)
 - `Lineage`: Describe and/or cite data sources and/or methodological steps taken or planned to create this data source, e.g.:
   - sampling scheme, including spatial sampling
   - target sample size and method for determining sample size